KenPowerClassroom/LGame-TeamD/mvp.md

 - The Player will press the space bar to try to confirm/set their Neutral Piece into that place, it will be accepted if the tile is unoccupied.
 - A neutral piece can be placed in the same position as it is an optional move.

 ### 5. Rotation of pieces:

+- Only L pieces need to be able to be rotated.
+- L pieces will be rotatable clockwise using the "A" key and anti Clockwise using the "D" key.
+- L pieces will be rotated 90 degrees each time "D" is pressed as the L shape can not be placed diaginally, Lesser rotations would be unnecessary.
+- L pieces will be rotated -90 degrees each time "A" is pressed as the L shape can not be placed diaginally, Greater rotations would be unnecessary.
+- The player will use the space key to set the piece.
+- L piece Rotation does not depend on L piece movement as both can be coded and tested independently.

 ### 6. Flipping of pieces:

+- Only L pieces need to be able to be flipped (mirrored).
+- L pieces can be mirrored by pressing the "W" key.
+- When flipped/ Mirrored only the outlying tile of the L shaped will be moved as the other 3 tiles form a straight line, their position will not change.
+- The outlying tile will be flipped two tiles in a direction dependent on the current L piece's rotation.
+- If the L piece's current Rotation is 0 (It is upright) and it has not been mirrored/flipped yet, then the outlying tile will be moved two tiles Left when the L piece is flipped or mirrored.
+- If the L piece's current Rotation is 180 (It is upside-down) and it has not been mirrored/flipped yet, then the outlying tile will be moved two tiles Right when the L piece is flipped or mirrored.
+- If the L piece's current Rotation is 90 (Sideways facing down) and it has not been mirrored/flipped yet, then the outlying tile will be moved two tiles Up when the L piece is flipped or mirrored.
+- If the L piece's current Rotation is 90 (Sideways facing Up) and it has not been mirrored/flipped yet, then the outlying tile will be moved two tiles down when the L piece is flipped or mirrored.
+- If the L Piece has already been flipped then the outer tile will be flipped two tiles in the opposite direction to that outlined above.
+- The L Pieces current mirrored state will be stored in a bool for simplicities sake so we can moniter whether or not it has already been mirrored, That way we can move the outer tile in the correct direction when "W" is pressed.
+- L Piece flipping therefor depends on L piece rotation to be working in order to mirror the shape correctly.

 ### 7. Check New Position: